 She says: "Minimise air ingress into the open clamp by using a block cutter or shear grab to keep the face tidy and move the face back quickly.
 "Never leave the top sheet hanging over the face.
 It gets extremely hot under there on warmer days, encouraging mould.
-"Instead, roll the top sheet back, and do it so it diverts rain water on top of the clamp away cuttoclamp.com silage climbed to 8degC above fermentation efficiency and uing to protect silage quality, says keep maize cool.
+"Instead, roll the top sheet back, and do it so it diverts rain water on top of the clamp away cuttoclamp.com detectable problems, such as heating and visible wastage, that cause losses.